Embryo (band): History

 In 1969, the band was founded by multi-instrumentalist Christian Burchard (drums, vibraphone, santur, keyboard) and Edgar Hofmann (saxophone, flutes).
 To date, more than 400 musicians have played with the collective, some on multiple occasions, such as Charlie Mariano, Trilok Gurtu, Ramesh Shotham, Marty Cook, Yuri Parfenov, Allan Praskin, X.Nie, Nick McCarthy, Monty Waters and Mal Waldron.
 Longtime members have been Edgar Hofmann (sax, violin), Dieter Serfas (drums), Roman Bunka (guitar, oud), Uve Müllrich (bass), Michael Wehmeyer (keyboard), Chris Karrer (guitar, oud, violin, sax), Lothar Stahl (marimba, drums), and Jens Polheide (bass, flute).

 With Ton Steine Scherben, they were founders of the first German independent label Schneeball in 1976.

 In 1979, the band started a nine-month tour to India by bus, which is documented in the movie Vagabunden Karawane.
 Embryo developed from jazzy Krautrock to a world music band, having merged different styles and trends throughout their history.
 Many of their albums originated during collective journeys in four continents.
 The band played many festivals around the globe: in India (Mumbai Jazz 1979), England (Reading 1973), Nigeria (Port Harcourt Jazz 1987), and Japan (Wakayama 1991) to name a few.
 In July 2008, Embryo was awarded the German World Music Award RUTH 2008 at the TFF Rudolstadt Festival.

 In 1981, Müllrich and Wehmeyer left Embryo to form Embryo's Dissidenten, who soon became simply Dissidenten.

 On the road to Morocco in March 2016, Christian Burchard had a stroke.
 Since then, his daughter Marja Burchard (drums, vibraphone, vocals, trombone, keyboard), who grew up with the band, has been leading Embryo.

 On January 17, 2018 Christian Burchard died in Munich.
 He was 71 years old.

+On July 2nd 2026, the band started a successful crowdfunding campaign on GoodCrowd.org to fund the repairs of their tour bus and get back on the road.